johanbaath/homebridge-sonos/README.md

 device discovery and communication.
 It uses both UDP and TCP so open this port on your firewall for both.

-Adding `playlists` is also optional.
-Each entry inside it is the name of a "zone" and within that a list of spotify playlists.
-A switch is created for each combination and given a name formed by the zone followed by the "name" specified.
-In the example above there will be a switch called "Lounge Party Music".
-This switch will drop that zone from any group, replace the queue with the given playlist, set the volume (in percentage - optional), a sleep timer (in format `H:MM:SS`, also optional), set it to shuffle and then start it playing.
+The `spotify_rincon_id` is optional and defaults to "2311".
+It is not clear what this value means but it is related to Spotify regions.
+In the UK (and possibly the EU) the default of "2311" is fine.
+US citizens will need to set this to "3079" for the playlists to work.

-*NOTE*: The `playlist` functionality only works for Spotify at this time.
-It is also likely to only work within the UK or the European Union as the code is hardcoded with an identifier that appears to be required to make it work there.
+Adding `scenes` is also optional.
+Each entry inside it is the name of a switch to create that will set a Sonos "scene".
+This includes forming a group, setting a Spotify playlist, enabling shuffle, and optionally setting the volume and a sleep timer.
+The sleep timer configuration must be in the format `H:MM:SS`,

-`node-sonos` on GitHub uses the US identifier so if anyone works out how to make it autodetect - head over there and let's implement it!
+*NOTE*: The `scenes` functionality only works for Spotify at this time.